 If your loved one has developed an advanced pressure sore (stage 3 or 4) during an admission to medical facility, it may very well be due to neglect and improper care.

 Rosenfeld Injury Lawyers represents individuals who have developed severe pressure sores in all types of care arrangements (nursing homes, hospitals and assisted living facilities) within Illinois and throughout the country.
 In these cases we may be able to recover damages for pain, disability, lost wages and medical expenses.
-As with all of our cases, we provide free, confidential case evaluations and only earn a fee when there is a recovery for you.
+As with all of our cases, we provide free, confidential case evaluations to individuals and families with a potential pressure ulcer case and only earn a fee when there is a recovery for you.

 Related Materials From Rosenfeld Injury Lawyers: